Fake building: Known locations

 Municipalities across the globe have used fake buildings for numerous purposes.
-Pump stations and subway ventilation shafts have often been subject to concealment by fake buildings.
+Pump stations and subway ventilation shafts have often been concealed by fake buildings.
 Some also conceal the locations of secret facilities, such as chalets in Switzerland which hide military installations.
 Such façades can be discovered in New York City, Paris, and London.
 Specifically in Los Angeles, many fake buildings conceal oil rigs.

 The following are further examples of fake buildings.